 California courts have long regarded certain relationships as “fiduciary relationships,” the law imposing duties of the highest degree of trust, loyalty, confidentiality and disclosure.
 A breach of fiduciary duty can occur where a fiduciary engages in self-dealing, or takes any other action where his or her personal interests are placed above those of the other party.
-Our experienced Irvine, CA breach of fiduciary duty lawyers know how to handle this complex and often misunderstood area of the law and the related issues of punitive damages.
+Our experienced Southern California breach of fiduciary duty lawyers know how to handle this complex and often misunderstood area of the law and the related issues of punitive damages.

 What is a Fiduciary Relationship?

 A fiduciary relationship exists where one party has a duty to act with the utmost good faith and reasonable care for the benefit and interests of the other party.
 An example would we partners in a business.
 It is a relationship of undivided loyalty, the fiduciary having a duty to refrain from seizing any opportunity at the expense of the other party, or from taking any action in competition with the other party.
 Any form of self-dealing is strictly prohibited.
 A fiduciary relationship is one of complete trust and disclosure, a fiduciary having a duty to protect all confidences and make full disclosure of all material information to the other party.